By Pamela Smerker on | No Comments

 Use the screen on your phone to see what your image will look like.
 Move around, try different angles, and don't be afraid to change things if something isn't working quite right.

 By doing all of this, I can get a variety of fun close-up shots in no time at all.
 I typically take about 25-30 pictures when I am working on a styled food photo shoot.
 I will then upload those images to my computer, where I can see them on a larger scale.
 I then go through the images and choose my favorites to use!

 My iPhone is truly my BFF when it comes to food photography!
 So, the next time you want to share a mouth-watering food image, grab your iPhone and give some of these tricks a try.
 Warning… you may have unexpected guests show up wanting to eat some of your incredible edibles!

 Do you have any questions or comments about my iPhone Food Photography Tips?
-Leave us a comment below - I would love to hear from you!
+Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!